Skip to content

 • Performance

-• More efficient handling of transactional offset commits and transaction completion, especially for complex scenarios involving multiple topics and partitions.
+• Improved handling of transactional offset commits and transaction completion, reducing overhead in multi-topic/partition scenarios.

 When fetching stable offsets in the group coordinator, we iterate over